VainF/Torch-Pruning/README.md

 ## Citation
 ```
-@article{fang2023depgraph,
-  title={DepGraph: Towards Any Structural Pruning},
+@inproceedings{fang2023depgraph,
+  title={Depgraph: Towards any structural pruning},
   author={Fang, Gongfan and Ma, Xinyin and Song, Mingli and Mi, Michael Bi and Wang, Xinchao},
-  journal={The IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={16091--16101},
   year={2023}
 }
 ```